parshant0717/JS-TS-Learnings/Fundametal_Overviews/README.md

 # Fundamental Overviews

-In this folder i learn and coverd loops and bitwise operators it helps a lot in DSA a lot.
+Day- 1 :In this folder i learn and coverd loops and bitwise operators it helps a lot in DSA.
+Day- 2 :In this folder i learn and coverd functions: Named function, Functional Expression, Arrow or callback function.